wenqiang2/wenqiang2.github.io/_pages/about.md

 ======
   Lab skills
   ---
-  Based on the instruments in our research lab in Shanghai University, I developed lots of in-situ characterizations, such as in-situ DRIFTS, in-situ Raman and etc.
+  ·Based on the instruments in our research lab in Shanghai University, I developed lots of characterization skills and I can operate them independently: in-situ FTIR, in-situ Raman, ALD, SEM, AFM, GC-MS, TPD-MS, XRD, BET, UV-vis and etc.

-Based on the equipments in our research group in Shanghai University, I built some in-situ Charaterizations
+  Here are some pictures of the charicterization process：

+  ·I was